minnojs/minno-time/resources/tutorials/hello.md

 ]
 ```

-Each interaction object has a `conditions` property that holds an array of true/false statements.
-Each one of these statements is evaluated for every player event (i.e. user input), if all the conditions are true for an event then all associated `actions` are executed.
-In this case we check if the input handle equals 'space'.
+Each interaction object has a `conditions` property and an `actions` property.
+The `conditions` property is an array of condition objects.
+Each condition objects defines a condition that can be true of false.
+For instance, the condition in the example above is that the name (i.e., handle) of currently active input is 'space'.
+This condition is true only when the participant hits space (that is what we defined in the input section).
+There are a few other possible conditions that can be defined, and we will learn about them in more advanced examples (to see the full list of conditions, see [here](./API.md#interactions-conditions)).
+If all the condition objects in the conditions array are true, then all the actions in the `actions` array are executed.

-Each interaction object also has an `actions` array that hold an array of actions to perform if all `conditions` are evaluated as true.
+The `actions` array holds an array of actions to perform if all `conditions` are evaluated as true.
 In this case the only action is to end this trial.
+We will learn about other forms of actions in more advanced examples (to see the full list of conditions, see [here](./API.md#interactions-actions)).

 ###Detailed recap
 Here is the whole code again, with comments that explain each and every line.
 Before you read those comments, it might be good to look at the simple not-commented code [here](../../resources/tutorials/js/hello.js), and try again to understand what you see.
 Whenever you have a question about a line in the code, have a look at that line in the heavily commented code below: